Office of Emergency Management

 - New York State Broadband Map: Release Notes

-The Office of Cyber Security, led by Thomas D. Smith, is dedicated to the protection of the State’s cyber security infrastructure through the identification and mitigation of vulnerabilities, deterring and responding to cyber events and promoting cyber security awareness within the State.
+The Enterprise Information Security Office, led by Deborah Snyder, is dedicated to the protection of the state's cyber security infrastructure through the identification and mitigation of vulnerabilities, deterring and responding to cyber events and promoting cyber security awareness within the state.